 There are a few things that I need to pack into a post about Wiedemann after being invited to come to hang out with them this week for a few beers.
 If you’ve been living under a rock of some sort, and haven’t heard – the brewery is finally back.
+After getting their infrastructure set up, a new POS system put in place to process orders like those from Revel Systems, and some restructuring of the place, they’re ready to open once more.
 I would say that they’ve brought back Wiedemann in all its glory, but that’s not a fair assessment at all.

 What you need to know about this new Wiedemann brewery is that while they have brought back the brand, and certainly pay homage to it in a lot of different ways – this is not the Wiedemann that a lot of us remember.
 They’ve brought in head brewer Steve Shaw to pump out the best beer that has been brewed under the Wiedemann name in a long time.

 The taproom manages to feel like an old neighborhood bar that has always been there… it’s exactly what Wiedemann needed to be in an ever growing (and crowding) Cincinnati craft beer market.
 They nailed it.

 It’s one thing to put out great beer, and be at the helm of a storied brand like Wiedemann.
 Between Jon Newberry and his undying dedication to reviving the brand and the skillful brewing talents of Steve Shaw, I feel pretty confident in those two sides of things.
 The real challenge becomes to manage that while operating a unique location like the new Wiedemann taproom.

 The location is perfect, right in the heart of St. Bernard.
 It’s an easy hop, skip and a jump to get to Urban Artifact, Taft’s Brewpourium, Listermann… they’re all a quick uber ride away.